Autonomous Vehicle Testing Rides Taking Place in Dublin

 The City of Dublin received grant funding in the amount of $385,000 from the Metropolitan Transportation Commission (MTC) through the Innovative Deployments to Enhance Arterials (IDEA) program to support the Project.
 LAVTA was also successful in receiving a grant in the amount of $966,000 from the Bay Area Air Quality Management District for the Project.

 In Fall 2020, LAVTA completed its comprehensive testing of its state-of-the-art Shared Autonomous Vehicle (SAV).
-Following the testing process, the vehicle was certified for use on public streets by the National Highway Safety Transportation Safety Administration (NHSTA).
-LAVTA is now inviting the public to take a ride on the SAV.
-The all-electric vehicle operates in mixed traffic, and the route includes two stops and one traffic light.
-The ride, offered Monday through Friday, 10:00 a.m. to 2:00 p.m., takes approximately 10 minutes.
-A safety attendant is on board the vehicle at all times.
-Those interested in reserving a ride on the SAV can contact LAVTA at www.wheelsbus.com/SAV.
+Following the testing process, the vehicle was certified for use on public streets by the National Highway Safety Transportation Safety Administration (NHSTA) and the public was invited to to take a ride on the SAV.
+The 10-minute ride included two stops and one traffic light, and took approximately 10 minutes.
+For more information on the SAV, contact LAVTA at www.wheelsbus.com/SAV.